 Major Bone Grafting

-Bone grafting can repair implant sites with inadequate bone structure due to previous extractions, gum disease or injuries.
-The bone is either obtained from a tissue bank or your own bone is taken from the jaw, hip or tibia (below the knee).
-Sinus bone grafts are also performed to replace bone in the posterior upper jaw, a sinus bone graft may be necessary
+Bone grafting repairs implant sites that have poor bone structure due to teeth extractions, gum disease, or traumatic injuries.
+Bone for a grafting procedure may be obtained from a tissue bank or may be taken from the patient’s own jaw, hip, or tibia (below the knee).
+To replace bone in the posterior upper jaw, a sinus bone graft may be necessary

-Major bone grafts are typically performed to repair defects of the jaws.
-These defects may arise as a result of traumatic injuries, tumor surgery, or congenital defects.
-Large defects are repaired using the patient’s own bone.
-This bone is harvested from a number of different sites depending on the size of the defect.
-The skull (cranium), hip (iliac crest), and lateral knee (tibia), are common donor sites.
+Major bone grafts are done to repair jaw defects from injuries, tumor surgery, or congenital defects.
+Large defects are repaired using the patient’s own bone which is commonly harvested from the skull, hip, or tibia.

 These procedures of dental bone grafting in Charlotte, Cornelius and other surrounding areas in NC are routinely performed in an operating room and require a hospital stay.